slgrobotics/turtlebot_create/RPi_Setup/README.md

 # This is how to set up your Raspberry Pi 3B (or better)

+Once you set up ROS2-Desktop Humble on your desktop computer (see **Desktop_Setup folder**) - you can now set up your on-board Raspberry Pi machine.

 We need to set up a Ubuntu 22.04 Server 64 bit, install ROS2 Humble, compile drivers for Create 1, Laser scanner, BNO055 IMU and create a Linux service for on-boot autostart.

 ### 1. Set up a Ubuntu 22.04 Server 64 bit